 The visitor and interpretation infrastructure of the Cultural-tourist route „The Routes of the Frankopans“ consists of eight interpretation centres (Trsat, Grobnik, Bakar, Bribir, Krk, Čabar, Brod na Kupi, Kraljevica), and the central Visitor Centre is located in the Nova Kraljevica Castle.
 This Centre is an example of heritage preservation with the implementation of elements of contemporary art and multimedia and presents the entire Cultural-tourist route.
 In other interpretation centres, visitors can get acquainted with various topics related to the Frankopans and each locality, and coming to each makes a unique experience.

-The network of innovative and highly experiential cultural and tourist features based on the heritage of the Frankopans will profile a cultural-tourist offer, as well as encourage the economic prosperity of micro-environments.
-Interpretation centres and events connected to the route will influence the seasonality of the tourist and cultural offer and enable the local population to enrich its life and own community via its associations and personal entrepreneurial projects.
+The network of innovative and highly experienced cultural and tourist contents based on the Frankopan heritage profiles the cultural-tourist offer, but also encourages the economic improvement of micro-environments.
+Interpretation centres and route-related events reduce the seasonality of the tourist and cultural offer and enable the local population to improve their lives in their own community through their associations and personal entrepreneurial projects.

 The project combines the natural, cultural, gastronomic and tourist offer of our region, points to the connection of Croatian medieval history with the European circle and serves as a great impetus to the development of the coastal hinterland and Gorski Kotar.